isomerpages/govtech-stp/_travel-checklist/checklists/travel-checklist-categoryiv.md

 		         <td style="margin-top:0px; margin-bottom:0px; font-size:18px;border-left:2px solid #E0E0E0;border-right:2px solid #E0E0E0;border-top:2px solid #E0E0E0;">1,450</td>
 	  </tr>
 	  	      <tr>
-    <td style="margin-top:0px; margin-bottom:0px; font-size:18px;border-left:2px solid #E0E0E0;border-right:2px solid #E0E0E0;border-top:2px solid #E0E0E0;">Two adult travellers who are family members <br> <i>Example: Grandparents, parents, spouse, parents-in-law, siblings, or children above 12 years of age</i></td>
+    <td style="margin-top:0px; margin-bottom:0px; font-size:18px;border-left:2px solid #E0E0E0;border-right:2px solid #E0E0E0;border-top:2px solid #E0E0E0; line-height:1.35;">Two adult travellers who are family members <br> <i>Example: Grandparents, parents, spouse, parents-in-law, siblings, or children above 12 years of age</i></td>
 		         <td style="margin-top:0px; margin-bottom:0px; font-size:18px;border-left:2px solid #E0E0E0;border-right:2px solid #E0E0E0;border-top:2px solid #E0E0E0;">950</td>
 	  </tr>
 	  	      <tr>
-    <td style="margin-top:0px; margin-bottom:0px; font-size:18px;border-left:2px solid #E0E0E0;border-right:2px solid #E0E0E0;border-top:2px solid #E0E0E0; border-bottom:2px solid #E0E0E0;">Single traveller who is 12 years and below this calendar year</td>
+    <td style="margin-top:0px; margin-bottom:0px; font-size:18px;border-left:2px solid #E0E0E0;border-right:2px solid #E0E0E0;border-top:2px solid #E0E0E0; border-bottom:2px solid #E0E0E0; line-height:1.35;">Single traveller who is 12 years and below this calendar year</td>
 		         <td style="margin-top:0px; margin-bottom:0px; font-size:18px;border-left:2px solid #E0E0E0;border-bottom:2px solid #E0E0E0;border-right:2px solid #E0E0E0;border-top:2px solid #E0E0E0;">Varies depending on traveller’s age</td>
 	  </tr>
 	</tbody>
 	</table>

-Travellers may request for inter-connecting rooms or <a href="/health/shn/sdfupgrade" target="_blank">suites</a>.
-All additional costs will be communicated and collected from the traveller directly by the SDF operator.
+<p style="line-height:1.35;">Travellers may request for inter-connecting rooms or <a href="/health/shn/sdfupgrade" target="_blank">suites</a>.
+All additional costs will be communicated and collected from the traveller directly by the SDF operator.</p>

-Travellers suffering from a critical illness or have a mobility issue or special medical, making the completion of SHN at an SDF difficult, may seek approval to complete their SHN at a place of residence. <a href="https://go.gov.sg/shnhotelneeds" target="_blank">Approvals must be sought</a> <b>at least three working days before arrival</b> in Singapore.
-If the domestic public health risk assessment changes, all prior approvals can be rescinded, and the traveller will complete their SHN at an SDF.
+<p style="line-height:1.35;">Travellers suffering from a critical illness or have a mobility issue or special medical, making the completion of SHN at an SDF difficult, may seek approval to complete their SHN at a place of residence. <a href="https://go.gov.sg/shnhotelneeds" target="_blank">Approvals must be sought</a> <b>at least three working days before arrival</b> in Singapore.
+If the domestic public health risk assessment changes, all prior approvals can be rescinded, and the traveller will complete their SHN at an SDF.</p>

 ### Stage 2: Departure for Singapore

 &#9744;  <i><b>A) Pre-boarding Document Checks</b></i>

-To ensure that the traveller is approved for entry into Singapore, travellers may be asked by the airline to produce the following during pre-boarding checks:
+<p style="line-height:1.35;">To ensure that the traveller is approved for entry into Singapore, travellers may be asked by the airline to produce the following during pre-boarding checks:</p>

 <ol style="padding-left: 20px; font-size:18px; margin-bottom:0px; list-style-type:lower-roman;">
-	<li style="padding-left: 20px; font-size:18px; margin-top:0px; margin-bottom:0px; line-height:1.5;">Valid Entry Approval Letter (Singapore Citizens and Singapore Permanent Residents are exempted); and</li>
+	<li style="padding-left: 20px; font-size:18px; margin-top:0px; margin-bottom:0px; line-height:1.35;">Valid Entry Approval Letter (Singapore Citizens and Singapore Permanent Residents are exempted); and</li>
-		<li style="padding-left: 20px; font-size:18px; margin-top:10px; margin-bottom:0px; line-height:1.5;">Valid Pre-Departure Test showing a negative COVID-19 result (see Stage 1C)</li>
+		<li style="padding-left: 20px; font-size:18px; margin-top:10px; margin-bottom:0px; line-height:1.35;">Valid Pre-Departure Test showing a negative COVID-19 result (see Stage 1C)</li>
 </ol>

-Travellers who fail to produce these documents may be denied boarding.
+<p style="line-height:1.35;">Travellers who fail to produce these documents may be denied boarding.</p>

 ### Stage 3: Arrival in Singapore

 &#9744;  <i><b>A) Immigration Clearance and Registering Proof of Vaccination</b></i>

-During immigration clearance, provide all documents, including proof of tests, and information required by the immigration officer.
+<p style="line-height:1.35;">During immigration clearance, provide all documents, including proof of tests, and information required by the immigration officer.
 Upon clearance, <b>air travellers</b> will receive an email, as provided in the SG Arrival Card (see Stage 1D), of their <b><a href="https://www.ica.gov.sg/public-education/electronic-visit-pass-(e-pass)-replaces-inked-endorsements-for-foreign-visitors-arriving-in-singapore-via-air-checkpoints" target="_blank">e-Pass (i.e. Visit Pass)</a> which will state the period of stay granted</b>.
-Travellers who are cleared for entry via Land or Sea, will continue to have their passports physically endorsed.
+Travellers who are cleared for entry via Land or Sea, will continue to have their passports physically endorsed.</p>

-<a href="/health/vtsg" target="_blank">Fully vaccinated travellers</a> who meet the following conditions <b>must clear immigration at the manual counters and request the immigration officer to register their vaccination details in their TraceTogether App</b> (see Stage 1E):
+<p style="line-height:1.35;"><a href="/health/vtsg" target="_blank">Fully vaccinated travellers</a> who meet the following conditions <b>must clear immigration at the manual counters and request the immigration officer to register their vaccination details in their TraceTogether App</b> (see Stage 1E):</p>

 <ol style="padding-left: 20px; font-size:18px; margin-bottom:0px; list-style-type:lower-roman;">
-	<li style="padding-left: 20px; font-size:18px; margin-top:0px; margin-bottom:0px; line-height:1.5;">Aged 12 and above; </li>
+	<li style="padding-left: 20px; font-size:18px; margin-top:0px; margin-bottom:0px; line-height:1.35;">Aged 12 and above; </li>
 		<li style="padding-left: 20px; font-size:18px; margin-top:10px; margin-bottom:0px; line-height:1.5;">Do not possess a digitally-verifiable vaccination certificate, i.e. certificate with a QR code for verification; and</li>
-			<li style="padding-left: 20px; font-size:18px; margin-top:10px; margin-bottom:0px; line-height:1.5;">Possess the original vaccination document, stating the type and date(s) for which the vaccine was administered.
+			<li style="padding-left: 20px; font-size:18px; margin-top:10px; margin-bottom:0px; line-height:1.35;">Possess the original vaccination document, stating the type and date(s) for which the vaccine was administered.
 All vaccination documents must be in English, or translated to English by a translation service provider, notary public or embassy of the country of document issuance. </li>
 </ol>

-Once registered, the traveller will be able to show proof of their vaccination status using the TraceTogether Application in <a href="https://go.gov.sg/moh-smm" target="_blank">vaccination-differentiated settings (e.g. malls, dining out)</a>.
+<p style="line-height:1.35;">Once registered, the traveller will be able to show proof of their vaccination status using the TraceTogether Application in <a href="https://go.gov.sg/moh-smm" target="_blank">vaccination-differentiated settings (e.g. malls, dining out)</a>.
 All registrations performed during immigration clearance are valid only for 30 days.
-Travellers staying in Singapore beyond 30 days, or those who had not registered their vaccination status during immigration clearance, should visit <a href="https://www.moh.gov.sg/covid-19/vaccination/faqs---post-vaccination-matters" target="_blank">MOH’s website</a> (under “Recognising Overseas Vaccination”) for more details.
+Travellers staying in Singapore beyond 30 days, or those who had not registered their vaccination status during immigration clearance, should visit <a href="https://www.moh.gov.sg/covid-19/vaccination/faqs---post-vaccination-matters" target="_blank">MOH’s website</a> (under “Recognising Overseas Vaccination”) for more details.</p>

 &#9744;  <i><b>B) On-arrival COVID-19 Tests [only for arrivals before 7 Jan 2022, 2359h]</b></i>

-Follow the instructions of officers on the ground and take an on-arrival COVID-19 Polymerase Chain Reaction test.
+<p style="line-height:1.35;">Follow the instructions of officers on the ground and take an on-arrival COVID-19 Polymerase Chain Reaction test.</p>

 Travellers who did not <a href="#stage1e" >pay for the test before arrival</a> (see Stage 1E), will do so on the spot and expect additional delays in the administration of the test and departure from the checkpoint.